eam2539/RustPlanet-Site/docs/en/tutorial/getting-started.md

 RustPlanet is free on Android with no additional cost.

-1. Download RustPlanet from Google Play
+1. Download RustPlanet from Github Releases: [GitHub Releases](https://github.com/eam2539/RustPlanet-Site/releases)
 2. Install the APK on your Android device
 3. Launch RustPlanet from your app list